donaldrivard/CC_Datacom/README.md

 * **.gitignore**:  Optional Git file.
 Specifies intentionally untracked files that you want Git (or in this case GitHub) to ignore.
 * **bin/extra-org-setup.sh**: Sample shell script that performs additional setup on a Salesforce scratch org.
 Called by **bin/release**.
 * **bin/release**: Sample script file that describes the commands that are run during the release phase of a Heroku app deployment.
 Called by the Heroku **Procfile**.
 * **config/workspace-scratch-def.json**: Sample file that shows how to define the shape of a scratch org.
-You can reference this file when you create your workspace scratch org with the force:org:create command.
-In the sfdx-simple sample, this file is also called by the **test/test-runner-config.json** file.
+You can reference this file when you create your workspace scratch org with the force:org:create command.   this file is also called by the **test/test-runner-config.json** file.
 * **test/pom.xml**: Sample Maven POM file that shows how to configure the Selenium tests.
 Called by the **test/test-runner-config.json** file.
 * **test/test-data.json**: Sample file that loads data into a scratch org.
 Called by **test/test-runner-config.json**.
 * **test/test-runner-config.json**: Required by Test Runner, although you can name the file anything you want.
 Configures all aspects of the Test Runner, such as its profiles, the tests to run, the orgs to create, the data to load, and so on.